Matrix Decomposition-Based Approach to Estimate the STARTS Model: Empirical Example

 \subsection{Result}

 Table~4 presents the point estimates and standard errors for parameters $\bd{\theta}$ obtained from each estimation method.
-Under the same criterion as in the simulation study (i.e., estimates smaller than 0.0001), improper solutions occurred in ML and CML, but not in ULS, Bayes or TS-MDFA.
+Under the same criterion as in the simulation study (i.e., estimates smaller than 0.0001), improper solutions occurred in ML, but not in CML, ULS, Bayes or TS-MDFA.

-In Bayes, the posterior standard deviations tended to be smaller than the standard errors obtained from ULS, which may be attributable not only to the influence of the prior distributions but also to the \texttt{blavaan} warnings indicating frequent divergent transitions encountered in HMC.
+In Bayes, the posterior standard deviations tended to be smaller than the standard errors obtained from CML and ULS, which may be attributable not only to the influence of the prior distributions.
+TS-MDFA also yielded relatively small standard errors for this dataset, although the pattern of the estimates differed somewhat from that of the Bayesian estimation.

-For ULS, Bayes and TS-MDFA, in which no improper solutions occurred, estimates exhibiting somewhat different tendencies were obtained.
-In particular, in Bayes, the estimated measurement error variance was close to zero ($\hat{\psi}^2 = 0.013$), yielding estimates that were overall similar to those obtained by CML, which produced $\hat{\psi}^2$ at the zero boundary.
-In contrast, $\hat{\psi}^2 = 0.035$ under TS-MDFA and $\hat{\psi}^2 = 0.134$ under ULS.
-For example, when considering the case at age 10 ($t = 1$), the proportion of measurement error variance to the observed variance was 8.9\% in TS-MDFA and 34.0\% in ULS.
+CML, ULS, and the Bayesian estimation yielded similar parameter estimates.
+In contrast, TS-MDFA produced a relatively larger estimate of $\phi^2$, whereas the estimates of $\psi^2$ and $\beta$ were smaller than those obtained by the other methods.
+In contrast, the estimates of $\sigma_w^2$ were similar across methods, suggesting that a substantial proportion of the variance in the outcomes was attributable to within-person variability at each time point.

-As noted above, given the response format in the study (self-report) and the influence of day-to-day fluctuations in sleep duration, it is conceptually reasonable to assume that non-zero measurement error is present in the observations.
-In this sense, these methods may be considered as providing more natural estimates.
-Although $\hat{\psi}^2$ estimated by TS-MDFA cannot be regarded as statistically significant given the magnitude of its standard error, ULS yielded a particularly large estimate.
-On the other hand, in ULS, the estimated variance of the stable trait factor was rather small ($\hat{\phi}^2 = 0.015$).
-Given that stable individual differences in sleep duration during adolescence are well documented and depend on factors such as constitution and living environment, this result may be interpreted as somewhat implausible.
+As noted above, given the self-report nature of the measurements and the influence of day-to-day fluctuations in sleep duration, it is conceptually reasonable to assume that the observations contain non-zero measurement error.
+From this perspective, in TS-MDFA estimate of the measurement error variance ($\hat{\psi}^2 = 0.010$) appears to be rather small.
+Conversely, given that stable individual differences in sleep duration during adolescence are well documented and are known to depend on factors such as constitution and living environment, the estimates of the stable trait factor variance ($\phi^2$) obtained by CML, ULS, and the Bayesian estimation also appear to be implausibly small.
+The estimates of $\beta$ ranged approximately from 0.40 to 0.55 across methods, indicating that within-person deviations in sleep duration at a given occasion retained a moderate degree of temporal persistence until the subsequent measurement occasion (two years later).